jd-develop/nougaro/how_it_works.md

 ##### Context

- The [context](src/runtime/context.py) contain a lot of useful thing for the interpreter, such as the `display_name` (name of the function), booleans to store whether or not it should break or continue the loop, or which value to return in the fuction… It also stores the [**Symbol Table**](src/runtime/symbol_table.py).
+ The [context](src/runtime/context.py) contain a lot of useful thing for the interpreter, such as the `display_name` (name of the function), booleans to store whether or not it should break or continue the loop, or which value to return in the function… It also stores the [**Symbol Table**](src/runtime/symbol_table.py).

 ###### Variables and symbol tables

- The interpreter store all the variables in the Symbol Table.
-This is a table, with the name of the variables on one side and the values on the other side.
+ The interpreter stores all the variables in the Symbol Table.
+This is a dictionnary, with the name of the variables as the keys and the values as the, well, values.
 It looks like that:

     {
        "parent": None,
        "symbols": {
           "a": 10,
           "some_builtin_function": <built-in function "some_builtin_function">,
+          "another_variable": value
        }
     }

 When the Interpreter wants to create a variable, it creates an entry in the symbol table of the current Context.
-If it wants to access a variable, it checks in the symbol table of the current Context, but also in its parent, and its parent’s parent, etc. The only case where it doesn’t look into the parent symbol table is in built-in functions, because otherwise if an optional parameter is not given but the user already have a variable with the same name, the interpreter will look to this variable (see issue [#10](https://github.com/jd-develop/nougaro/issues/10)).
-By the way, this is why it is recommended in [this doc page](https://nougaro.github.io/jd-develop/documentation/1.0/Expand/Write-libs#get-arguments) to use the `getf` method of symbol table in built-in functions (see the difference in the code between `get` and `getf`).
+If it wants to access a variable, it checks in the symbol table of the current Context, but also in its parent, and its parent’s parent, etc.

+>[!Note]
+> The only case where it doesn’t look into the parent symbol table is in built-in functions,
+> because otherwise if an optional parameter is not given but the user already have a variable with the same name, the
+> interpreter will look to this variable (see issue [#10](https://github.com/jd-develop/nougaro/issues/10)).
+By the way,
+> this is why it is recommended in [this doc page](https://nougaro.github.io/jd-develop/documentation/1.0/Expand/Write-libs#get-arguments)
+> to use the `getf` method of symbol table in built-in functions (see the difference in the code between `get` and `getf`).

 The symbol table is set to its default value at the beginning of the execution of a program, using [this file](src/runtime/set_symbol_table.py)